 The most pressing questions for boards as they look to the future relate to the wider operating context, the answers of which inform strategic choices.

-As boards start to work through these and other related questions, careful judgement (wisdom and maturity) is needed, to both balance competing interests (resourcing the crisis v. strategising the future) and to avoid traps that have the potential to stymie the company's recovery.
+As boards work through these and other related questions, careful judgement (wisdom and maturity) is needed, to both balance competing interests (resourcing the crisis versus strategising the future) and to avoid traps that have the potential to stymie the company's recovery.
 Here are three pitfalls that can entrap boards:

 The temptations to look just ahead; embrace detail; mitigate all risks; confuse strategy and tactics; conflate the roles of governance and management; and be highly optimistic are very real—more than many would care to admit.
 But they are by no means insurmountable.

 Boards intent on ensuring the company is well-positioned to emerge from a crisis intact know that high quality steerage and guidance is vital: a clear sense of purpose (reason for being), a coherent and appropriately resourced strategy that is relevant to the circumstances, a dedicated team and effective oversight.
 They also know that this principle holds regardless of the company's size, sector or span of operations.

 A much brighter future awaits those companies that do not lose sight of the bigger picture as they work through the mire towards solid ground.